 - Biscuit cutter (optional)

 Types of Clay for DIY Pet Paw Prints

-Before preparing your clay rounds for trying to take impressions with your pet, test whether the clay is soft enough to readily take an impression of your fingers with gentle pressure.
+Before preparing the blank base shapes, test whether the clay is soft enough to readily take an impression of your fingers with gentle pressure.
 That will help you gauge the state of you clay and the pressure it would take for making paw prints.
 If you can’t get your clay to work for your fingers, it won’t work for paws.
 It may need more massaging or there may be a problem with the clay (old, dry, etc).

 Some people use homemade salt dough for DIY paw prints instead of clay.
 It isn’t as smooth or detailed a print as with clay, but is easy to make and can be very soft for easy impressions.
 With salt dough, make sure that your dog doesn’t eat any during or afterwards.
 Although the kitchen pantry ingredients may seem harmless, the excessive salt would be very unhealthy and potentially toxic to your pet.